expressjs/morgan/README.md

 ##### immediate

 Write log line on request instead of response.
-This means that a requests will be logged even if the server crashes, _but data from the response (like the response code, content length, etc.) cannot be logged_.
+This means that requests will be logged even if the server crashes, _but data from the response (like the response code, content length, etc.) cannot be logged_.